ParallelGSReg/GlobalSearchRegression.jl/roadmap.md

 ### Inteface
 - [ ] Do all the next steps in one single call.

-### FeatureExtraction
+### Preprocessing
  - [X] Parse a given equation from multiple formats, including R, Stata and DataFrames
  - [X] Reduce the database based on the equation (Including time if it is not included)
  - [X] Order the database by time and panel variables then remove time if is not used as covariate
+ - [X] Time validation
  - [X] Transforms data representation for faster compute (Float64, Float32)
+ - [X] Adds the intercept if it was expecified
+ - [ ] Sort by time and panel
+ - [ ] Remove outliers
+ - [ ] Seasonal adjustament
+ - [X] Fixed effect

+### FeatureExtraction
 - [X] Feature extraction.
 Optional creation of non-linear realtionships (sqaure, lag, log, inv, interaction)
-- [X] Fixed effect
 - [X] Excludes observations with missing or null values
-- [X] Adds the intercept if it was expecified
-- [X] Time validation
 - [X] Update readme
-- [ ] Allows to receive GSRegResult
 - [X] Fix documentation
 - [ ] Check documentation
+- [ ] Convert every string variable in symbol
+- [ ] Allows to receive GSRegResult

 ### Preliminary selection
 - [ ] Preselection with GLM.jl based on covariates number